SciNetHPC/RFP-Benchmark-Suite/README.md

 # Quantum Espresso

 - [Quantum Espresso](https://www.quantum-espresso.org) is an integrated suite of Open-Source computer codes for electronic-structure calculations and materials modeling at the nanoscale.
 It is based on density-functional theory, plane waves, and pseudopotentials.
-- The reported Quantum Espresso benchmark results must be run on a minimum of 100 nodes.
+- The reported Quantum Espresso benchmark results must be run on a minimum of 100 CPU nodes.

 # MLPerf
 - [MLPerf](https://mlcommons.org/) is an industry-standard benchmark suite for measuring the performance of machine learning tasks.